Segway Ninebot S Review

 Fun Factor

 In general, hoverboards are all about having fun.
-As a result, the fun metric accounts for half of the overall scoring of the products in this review.
-To hone in on what makes something fun we looked at five characteristics that, when realized, produce what we consider to be an entertaining, even smile-inducing, experience.
-These are the negotiation of a basic obstacle course, speed trials, weight (because carrying heavy things is NOT fun), color options, Bluetooth capability, and accessories such as interchangeable skins and bags.
+As a result, our fun metric accounts for half of the overall scoring of the products in this review.
+To hone in on what makes something fun, we looked at characteristics that, when realized, produce what we consider to be an entertaining, even smile-inducing, experience.
+These are negotiating a basic obstacle course, speed trials, weight (because carrying heavy things is NOT fun), color options, Bluetooth capability, and accessories such as interchangeable skins and bags.

 Outdoor Capabilities

-Unequaled in all-terrain aptitude, the Ninebot S is a standard-setter in the outdoor capabilities category.
-You might be thinking: okay, that sounds great… But what does that actually mean?
+The Ninebot S is a standard-setter in this category.
+You might be thinking: okay, that sounds great… but what does that actually mean?
 Good question.
 What we are trying to capture in this assessment is a comprehensive understanding of how these machines will fare when a rider steers them off level pavement.
-To answer this question we tested the boards on a variety of surfaces such as inclines, grass, packed dirt and sand, cracked and loose tarmac as well as crossing thresholds like the weather strips found below industrial double doors.
+To answer this question, we tested the boards on a variety of surfaces such as inclines, grass, packed dirt and sand, cracked and loose tarmac, and thresholds like the weather strips found below industrial double doors.

 The S excelled on every surface type that we ran it across and testers reported that they felt stable and confident for the most part.
-The ease in which this machine traverses uneven surfaces is primarily due to the robust 10.5" pneumatic tires propelled by twin 800-watt electric motors.
-With this kind of hardware it's no wonder that the S outperformed the other products in the class — no other has wheels and motors of this caliber.
+The ease with which this machine traverses uneven surfaces is primarily due to the robust 10.5" pneumatic tires propelled by twin 800-watt electric motors.
+With this kind of hardware, it's no wonder that this board outperformed most other products in the class.

 Support

 An important part of purchase satisfaction is how a company treats its patrons when things go wrong with their product.
-To analyze this aspect of hoverboard ownership we asked ourselves what could go wrong with a board and what would be the easiest solutions to these speculative problems.
+To analyze this aspect of hoverboard ownership, we asked ourselves what could go wrong with a board and what would be the easiest solution to these speculative problems.
 First, we established the means of contact that the company provides to its customers.
-We then made use of these contacts, recording the response time and whether the response resolved our problem.
+We then used these contacts, recording the response time and whether the response resolved our problem.
 We found Segway to be timely and helpful in their email response to our hypothetical problem.
-However, we were less than impressed with the S's warranty which is simply described as limited.
+However, we were less than impressed with the warranty for the Ninebot S, which is simply described as limited.
 We could find no additional information, so we were left to assume that Segway addresses these matters on a case-by-case basis.

-Crashes (and the damage that result from them) are one aspect of the support metric that is not speculative.
+Crashes are another aspect of the support metric that we considered.
 We tested these machines aggressively, and we took a few diggers along the way.
-At the conclusion of our testing we thoroughly inspected each machine to see how well it held up.
+After testing, we thoroughly inspected each machine to see how well it held up.
 The S is soundly constructed and was no worse for the wear.
 However, we were a bit concerned with the longevity of the steering column as it is the primary point of impact when the machine turns over.
-Moreover, the top of the steering column is constructed of a soft foam that is not as durable as the rest of the construction materials.
+Moreover, the top of the steering column is constructed of a soft foam that is not as durable as the rest of the materials.

 Battery

-Although the battery metric comprises just 10% of the overall score, it is nonetheless a principal evaluation category.
-This metric quantifies the longevity of the power source balancing and driving the hoverboard, as well as the period required to recharge the battery when it is fully depleted.
+This metric quantifies the longevity of the power source as well as the period required to recharge the battery when it is fully depleted.
 To formalize the questions we had about battery life we performed two kinds of tests.
 First, we ran a range test on a flat track that we circled again and again ad nauseam until the hoverboard would no longer propel the rider.
 The total miles from that test is the board's travel radius or range.
 Second was a run time test.
 The run time (or fun time as we dubbed it) was measured on an obstacle course as we deemed this a more realistic assessment of how the machine would actually be used.
 Like the range test, we ran the S through the obstacle course until the battery died.
-Finally, charge time was an assessment of how long it takes to recharge the battery following the complete drain resulting from the range tests.
+Finally, charge time assessed how long it takes to recharge the battery after being completely drained.

-In this metric the S did quite well, delivering a performance that is competitive with the best in the class.
-Its run time is approximately 1hr 35mins.
-However, the range and the battery charge time did not render such clear cut results.
-While the S's maximum range is 11.3 miles, the last few of those miles are pretty inconsistent, with jerkiness in propulsion and some instability in the self-balancing system.
+In this metric, the S did quite well, delivering a competitive performance.
+The run time was approximately 1 hour and 35 minutes.
+However, the range and the battery charge time did not render such clear-cut results.
+While the maximum range was 11.3 miles, the last few of those miles were pretty inconsistent, with jerkiness in propulsion and some instability in the self-balancing system.
 As a result, we put the effective maximum range at 9.75 miles because this was when the board started to behave unpredictably.
-Finally, charge time was a bit hard to nail down as well.
+Charge time was a bit hard to nail down as well.
 There are two charing indicators to reference, one on the hoverboard itself and the other on the charger.
-The onboard charge meter showed a full charge at 1h 10mins, the charger meter showed a full charge at 2h 40mins.
-While we didn't retest the board to determine which charge time was more accurate, given the run time to charge time ratios on similar products we think that the actual charge time is closer to 2h 40mins.
+The onboard charge meter showed a full charge at 1 hour and 10 minutes, but the charger meter showed a full charge at 2 hours and 40 minutes.
+While we didn't retest the board to determine which charge time was more accurate, given the run time to charge time ratios on similar products, we think the actual charge time is closer to the longer time.

 Value